moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## CLIENT_SETUP and SERVER_SETUP {#message-setup}

-The `CLIENT_SETUP` and `SERVER_SETUP` messages are the first messages exchanged by the client and the server; they allows the peers to establish the mutually supported version and agree on the initial configuration before any objects are exchanged.
+The `CLIENT_SETUP` and `SERVER_SETUP` messages are the first messages exchanged by the client and the server; they allow the peers to agree on the initial configuration before any objects are exchanged.
 It is a sequence of key-value pairs called Setup parameters; the semantics and format of which can vary based on whether the client or server is sending.
 To ensure future extensibility of MOQT, the peers MUST ignore unknown setup parameters.

 TODO: describe GREASE for those.

 The wire format of the Setup messages are as follows:

 ~~~
 CLIENT_SETUP Message Payload {
-  Number of Supported Versions (i),
-  Supported Version (i) ...,
   Number of Parameters (i) ...,
   Setup Parameters (..) ...,
 }

 SERVER_SETUP Message Payload {
-  Selected Version (i),
   Number of Parameters (i) ...,
   Setup Parameters (..) ...,
 }
 ~~~
 {: #moq-transport-setup-format title="MOQT Setup Messages"}

-The available versions and Setup parameters are detailed in the next sections.
+The available Setup parameters are detailed in the next sections.

-### Versions {#setup-versions}

-MoQ Transport versions are a 32-bit unsigned integer, encoded as a varint.
-This version of the specification is identified by the number 0x00000001.
-Versions with the most significant 16 bits of the version number cleared are reserved for use in future IETF consensus documents.

-The client offers the list of the protocol versions it supports; the server MUST reply with one of the versions offered by the client.
-If the server does not support any of the versions offered by the client, or the client receives a server version that it did not offer, the corresponding peer MUST close the session.

-\[\[RFC editor: please remove the remainder of this section before publication.]]

-The version number for the final version of this specification (0x00000001), is reserved for the version of the protocol that is published as an RFC.
-Version numbers used to identify IETF drafts are created by adding the draft number to 0xff000000.
-For example, draft-ietf-moq-transport-13 would be identified as 0xff00000D.

 ### Setup Parameters {#setup-params}